 The Secretary-General particularly welcomed the United States rejoining the Paris Agreement, re-engagement with the World Health Organization (WHO) and the UN Human Rights Council.
 Guterres and Blinken also discussed a range of concerning situations around the world, including Syria and Yemen.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 A statement issued by State Department spokesperson Ned Price said that Blinken expressed US interest in close coordination with the UN on the many challenges the world faces today, from the COVID-19 pandemic to climate change.

 Underscoring President Biden’s focus on bringing the pandemic under control, the Secretary praised the central role the UN and UN agencies play in coordinating our global response, highlighted the US re-engagement with the World Health Organization, and expressed our deepened focus on promoting health and advancing global health security, the State Department said.

 Blinken noted that strengthening and reforming the WHO will better position it to prevent, detect, and respond to future pandemics.

-On climate change, Blinken highlighted the US return to the Paris Agreement and welcomed UN cooperation in confronting the global climate crisis.
+Blinken highlighted the US return to the Paris Agreement on climate change and welcomed UN cooperation in confronting the global climate crisis.